-Second semester is underway today on the campus of Georgia Tech!
-And with the resumption of classes, Monday Mornings from McCamish have returned.
-This weekly segment will be released on Monday mornings throughout the remainder of Georgia Tech’s Men’s Basketball 2013-14 season.
+Welcome to a Tuesday edition of Monday Mornings from McCamish.
+This weekly segment will be released on Monday mornings (with the exception of holidays) throughout Georgia Tech’s Men’s Basketball 2013-14 season.
 We will revisit the previous week’s action as well as look ahead to the upcoming week’s games.

 Last Week Recap:

 Georgia Tech now stands at to 10-8, 1-4 following two conference losses to now #20 Pittsburgh and Miami.

 Monday 1/14: #22 Pittsburgh 81 Georgia Tech 74

 In their first ever ACC meeting, the Pittsburgh defeated a depleted Georgia Tech squad despite a valiant first half effort.